Average reading: 12 minutes

 A PPP starts with a

-must act as partners.
-In order to achieve this close relationship, both parties must build trust; trust based on each partner's credibility.
+business model then grows into a partnership.
+Public authority and private companies must act as partners.
+To achieve this close relationship, both parties must build trust; trust based on each partner's credibility.

 The right experience and skillset

-Managing an Identity Management service in PPP mode demands the ability to implement all the related infrastructure and operate it over the duration of the contract.
-Clearly this requires technical skills and in-depth field experience to guarantee nationwide deployment in an efficient and timely manner.
+Managing an Identity Management service in PPP mode demands the ability to implement all the related infrastructure and operate it throughout the contract.
+This requires technical skills and in-depth field experience to guarantee nationwide deployment in an efficient and timely manner.

 References are key to providing the public authority with confidence in its future partner.

-Furthermore, the public authority must pay careful attention to the profiles of all the employees who will manage the service going forwards, in particular the technical staff.
+Furthermore, the public authority must pay careful attention to the profiles of all the employees who will manage the service going forward, in particular, the technical staff.

-That's because they represent the first level of control to warrant that operations throughout the service chain are always undertaken securely.
+That's because they represent the first level of control to warrant those operations throughout the service chain are always undertaken securely.

 Robust financial capability